Why I Never Contributed To A Roth IRA But Why You Probably Should

 Even though I only made $40,000 my first year, being able to only contribute $2,000 maximum to a Roth IRA felt underwhelming.
 At age 22, I would much rather have $2,000 in cash than lock it up for at least five years.
 The poorer you are, the more valuable each liquid dollar is.

-For 2024, the Roth IRA maximum contribution is $7,000.
-If you're 50 or older, you can contribute $7,500 to your Roth IRA.
+For 2024, the Roth IRA maximum contribution is now $7,000.
+If you're 50 or older, however, you can contribute up to $8,000 to your Roth IRA.
 Expect the maximum contribution about to go up by $500 every two or three years.

 Roth IRA 2024 contribution limits